-In this deliverable we have updated the list with all the publications or documents related to the SBNAF ground-based observations obtained with some of the complementary observational techniques we are using (i.e. time series observations, astrometric measurements, stellar occultations, absolute photometry and thermal measurements) at date 7 April 2018.
-This list will be updated in deliverable D5.8 -'Observational publications 3'.
-It is important to note that our IR database, which is being filled internally, will be made public soon, and eventually will be included in the VESPA5 system.
-Last but not least, at the end of our project we plan to publish some of the SBNAF related ground-based measurements (e.g. MBAs lightcurves obtained to derive shape models) in dedicated data papers.
-Other ground-based data (e.g. shape models, astrometry measurements, MBAs lightcurves, H-magnitudes) will be publicly available via data bases like ISAM6, DAMIT7, PDS8, MPC or CDS.
+In this deliverable we have updated the list with all the publications or documents related to the SBNAF ground-based observations obtained with some of the complementary observational techniques we are using (i.e. time series observations, astrometric measurements, stellar occultations, absolute photometry and thermal measurements) at date 12 April 2019.
+Other ground-based data (e.g. shape models, astrometry measurements, MBAs lightcurves, Hmagnitudes) are publicly available via data bases like ISAM5, DAMIT6, PDS7, MPC or CDS as is detailed in D5.9.